Research Fellow in Restoration Genomics

 College of Science and Engineering

-Dr Jake Robinson is a microbial ecologist with an interdisciplinary skillset.
+Dr Jake M. Robinson is a microbial ecologist with an interdisciplinary skillset.
 His research focuses on the nexus between biodiversity and human health, and on developing innovative strategies to conserve and restore ecosystems.
 Jake is a researcher in Restoration Genomics in the Frontiers of Restoration Ecology lab (College of Science and Engineering).
 He has pioneered studies in aerobiology and soil ecoacoustics to improve ecosystem health.

 Jake is an Editor for the journal Restoration Ecology.